loliconshik3/neonote/README.md

 # Install

+1. Use `sh install.sh`, for install all requirments.

-1. Use `sh start.sh`, for install all requirments, and run neonote.
+2. Use `sh start.sh`, for run neonote.